gtn223/VprodDev2025/README.md

 Plugins:<br>
 [Motionbuilder send to Unreal](https://github.com/ue4plugins/MobuLiveLink/releases/tag/v3.0.6) you will need to select which version of motion you have.<br>
 [Optirack to motionbuilder plugin](https://optitrack.com/support/downloads/)<br>
+[Optitrack to Unreal plugin](https://optitrack.com/support/downloads/plugins.html) be sure to use the correct Unreal version type!<br>

 Documentation Links:<br>
 [Motionbuidler into Unreal](https://dev.epicgames.com/documentation/en-us/unreal-engine/live-link-stream-motionbuilder-to-unreal-engine?application_version=5.4) It's for 5.4 but should be the same set up for 5.6.<br>